Royal Carmarthen Militia: Honorary Colonels

-Heritage & ceremonial
+Heritage and ceremonial

 Colours

 When the regiment was inspected in 1684 its Company colours each had the Cross of St George in the canton canton while the fields were divided gyronny between two colours.
 The cornet of the troop of horse was black.
 The Regimental Colour issued in 1759 bore the Coat of arms of the Lord Lieutenant (at that time their own colonel, George Rice) on a blue silk ground.
 The regiment ceased to carry colours when it was converted to a rifle corps in 1852; the artillery carry no colours.

-Uniforms & insignia
+Uniforms and insignia

 From 1759 the regiment's uniform was always recorded as a red coat with blue facings even before it became a 'Royal' regiment.
 When it became a rifle corps in 1852 it adopted a Rifle green uniform with red facings, similar to that of the King's Royal Rifle Corps.
 On conversion to artillery in 1861 the regiment adopted the blue uniform with red facings of the RA.